sp3694/p8105_hw2_sp3694/HW2.md

   select(year, month, total)
 ```

-There are 344 observations in the Mr. Trash Wheel dataset.
-There here
+There are 344 observations in the Mr. Trash Wheel dataset, and there
-are 26 observations in the combined precipitation dataset.
-Key variables
+here are 26 observations in the combined precipitation dataset.
+Key
-in the Mr. Trash Wheel data set includes total weight (weight\_tons),
+variables in the Mr. Trash Wheel data set includes the following:
-volume (volume\_cubic\_yards), and number of specific items
+dumpster, month, year, date, weight\_tons, volume\_cubic\_yards,
-(e.g. plastic\_bottles, glass\_bottles, chip\_bags) collected by
+plastic\_bottles, polystyrene, cigarette\_butts, glass\_bottles,
-individual dumpsters, and the date collected is also included.
+grocery\_bags, chip\_bags, sports\_balls, homes\_powered, x15, x16, x17.
+Key variables in the combined precipitation data set includes the
+following: year, month, total.
+The total precipitation in 2018 was
+140.66.
+The median number of sports balls in a dumpster in 2017 was 8.

 ## Problem 2